JoeRu/chordpro_dev_env/README.md

 Open chordpro_dev_env folder in VS Code.
 You will be asked to open it in "Container" - please allow.
 The Dockerfile will now build all requirements for running a Perl-Dev and Debug-Server.

+## .vscode -
+please copy .vscode to your chordpro directory - as it will be ignored by .gitignore it has no impact but will make your life a bit more easy.

 ## Adaptions

 Please adapt mount-path - if choosen to be different then explained in setup - of your chordpro-directory in file `\.devcontainer\devcontainer.json`